whoami-hrititk/CLI-dynamic-phonebook/README.md

 ## ✨ Features

 - 📇 Create new contacts with name and phone number
-- 🔍 Search contacts by name
+- 🔍 Search, edit and remove contacts by name
 - 🎨 Colorful and keyboard-navigated menu using `ncurses`
 - ⌨️ Works fully in the command-line interface